advertise

 Vanislander / Landmarks / Ranges / Mount Albert Edward

-Mount Albert Edward no Vancouver island
+Mount Albert Edward on Vancouver island

 Mount Albert Edward is the sixth-highest mountain on Vancouver Island.
 It is located in the center of Vancouver Island in Strathcona Provincial Park and is one of the most easily accessible mountains.
 Mt Albert Edward is a popular destination among mountaineers at 2093 m (6866 ft.) elevation.
 It was named for Albert Edward and was first ascended in 1890 by William Ralph.
 The mountain is a renowned place among mountaineers for skiing and snowshoeing in winters.